kg4zow/mdbook-template/theme-template/README.md

 * Edit the copies.
 Insert the HTML fragments in the correct places.

-This sounds simple, but for me it became fairly tedious after doing it half a dozen times.
-A big part of my day job involves automating system administration tasks, so to me it seemed natural to write a script to automate it.
-This is why I wrote the `mdbook-fix-templates` script, and later "clean up" the script when other people started working on some of the books I write at work.
+This sounds simple, but for me it became fairly tedious after doing it half a dozen times, since it has to be done in every book, every time `mdbook` is updated.

+A big part of my day job involves automating system administration tasks, so to me it seemed natural to write a script to do it automatically.
+This is why I wrote the `mdbook-fix-templates` script.

 ## The `mdbook-fix-templates` script

-This script updates the `.hbs` files in the `theme-template/` directory, after `mdbook` itself is upgraded.
-It works by reading the original files from `mdbook`'s source code, inserting the necessary HTML fragments where needed, and writing the modified files to the current directory.
+This script updates the `.hbs` files in the `theme-template/` directory.
+It does the following:

+* Identify which version of `mdbook` is running.
+* Read the custom HTML fragment into memory.
+* For each file being customized ...
+    * Download the original from `mdbook`'s source code in Github, if it hasn't been downloaded yet.
+(The downloaded files are saved locally so each one only needs to be downloaded once.)
+    * Read the original file into memory.
+    * Insert the HTML fragments in the correct place.
+    * Write the modified file in the `theme-template/` directory.

+The script needs to be run ...

+* After `mdbook` itself is upgraded.
+* Whenever the HTML fragment files are updated.

+After running this script ... when `mdbook` converts the Markdown source files to HTML, it runs the `version-commit` script.
+This reads the files from `theme-template/`, substitutes the versions and timestamps in the correct places, and writes the *actual* theme files to the `theme/` directory, which is then used to build the book's HTML files.
+This happens *every time the book is rendered*, which may happen dozens or hundreds of times while `mdbook serve` is running.

 I had originally written this as a quick-and-dirty shell script, and while it did *work*, I found myself having to do a lot of manual maintenance on it.
 It started off as a shell script with a mix of shell variable operators, plus a few `sed` and `awk` commands, and I had to update it for almost every new `mdbook` version because it made a lot of assumptions about the structure of the source file ... and then later it needed to edit *three* files instead of just one.